phamthikimnhung/phamthikimnhung/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Kim.
+Hi.
+Call me Kim.
 I am interested in working intensely with data and its importance to businesses.
 Like the "new oil" of the digital age, with immense potential value for those who can extract and use it effectively.  <br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/kim-nhung/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/phamthikimnhung)